arend-lang/site/src/documentation/proof-search.md

 ## Matching multiple patterns in the same term

 If there is an `\and` in an `and_pattern` (i.e. it has several `app_pattern`s), then the term matches an `and_pattern` iff it matches all its `app_pattern`s at once.
-This is useful when you want to find a function that tells something about several definitions, but you don't remember how they are located precisely.
+This is useful when you want to find a function that tells something about several definitions, but you don't remember where they are located precisely.

 {%arend%}
 -- The query is `Nat \and Bool`